lukereding/writing_tips/writing_tips.md

 - Throughout the process, don't accept mediocrity.
 Always be better.

 Your writing is an extension of yourself.
 You can be honest with your writing or you can be aloof, fail to engage, or simply not care enough to craft something that is your own.
 Hemingway's writing was so stripped down and pure because he had such a low tolerance for bullshit.
 Be like him.

+\*This is another way of saying: I don't think you have to be wed to the ideas you had going into the project when it comes times to write the paper.
+Some people will think this is sacrilegious or downright irresponsibe, but if every scientist simply tested hypotheses, we would run out of hypotheses to test in the first place (or, at least, good hypotheses to test).
+I think maintaining the yin and yang of hypothesis-testing and hypothesis-generating science is probably a good spot to be in.
+See [Yanai and Lercher 2020](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02133-w).

 ------------